sandeep-1531/driver-demand-prediction/resume.md

 👉 [View LinkedIn Profile](https://www.linkedin.com/in/your-link-here)

-Or you can upload your resume PDF to the repository and link it here.
+Or upload your resume PDF to the repository and link it here.